menu

 X-linked Charcot Marie Tooth (CMT)

-The dominantly iherited form of X-linked CMT is caused by a mutation in the connexin 32 gene mapped to the Xq13 locus.
+The dominantly inherited form of X-linked CMT is caused by a mutation in the connexin 32 gene mapped to the Xq13 locus.
 Usual clinical signs consist of a peripheral neuropathy combined with foot problems and "champagne bottle" calves.
 Sensorineural deafness occurs in some.
 (Stojkovic and others, 1999).
+Some of these patients have auditory neuropathy.

 As noted above, the connexin gene is also associated with a large percentage of cases of non-syndromic deafness.
 There are several other associated neuropathies and deafness syndromes.
 Autosomal recessive demyelinating neuropathy, autosomal dominant hereditary neuropathies type I and II, and X-linked hereditary axonal neuropathies with mental retardation are all associated with deafness (Stojkovic and others, 1999).